Noired/charm/README.md

 ## Preliminaries: getting the raw data

 > **On data redistribution.** We do **not** ship the source datasets in this repository.
 They belong to their original authors and remain available under those projects' own licenses.
-To rebuild our datasets from scratch, download the raw files below from their original sources and place them under `raw_data/`.
+To rebuild our datasets from scratch, we download the raw files below from their original sources and place them under `raw_data/`.
 Every file's origin and license is documented in [`PROVENANCE.md`](PROVENANCE.md); by downloading them you agree to the terms of each upstream dataset.

 The raw inputs come from two upstream projects.